 Note: Once you change the location, you can't restore your iPhone with the relocated backup unless moving it back to its default location.

 Step 1.
-Open the iTunes backup location by using methods offered in Part 1.
+Open the iTunes backup location by using the methods offered in Part 1.

 Step 3.
-Hold down the "Shift" key and right-click a blank area within File Explore to open the context menu.
+Hold down the "Shift" key and right-click a blank area within File Explorer to open the context menu.